-- maintain and increase Shareholder value; - ensure a prudential and ethical basis for the Company's conduct and activities; - ensure compliance with the Company's legal and regulatory objectives consistent with these goals, and to achieve this the Board assumes the following responsibilities: - developing initiatives for profit and asset growth; - reviewing the corporate, commercial and financial performance of the Company on a regular basis: - acting on behalf of, and being accountable to, the Shareholders; and - identifying business risks and implementing actions to manage those risks and corporate systems to assure quality.
+- 1. maintain and increase Shareholder value; - 2. ensure a prudential and ethical basis for the Company's conduct and activities; - 3. ensure compliance with the Company's legal and regulatory objectives consistent with these goals, and to achieve this the Board assumes the following responsibilities: - 4. developing initiatives for profit and asset growth; - reviewing the corporate, commercial and financial performance of the Company on a regular basis; - ii. acting on behalf of, and being accountable to, the Shareholders; and - iii. identifying business risks and implementing actions to manage those risks and corporate systems to assure quality.

-The Company is committed to the circulation of relevant materials to Directors in a timely manner to facilitate Directors' participation in the Board discussions on a fully-informed basis;
+The Company is committed to the circulating of relevant materials to Directors in a timely manner to facilitate Directors' participation in the Board discussions on a fully-informed basis.

-(b) Composition of the Board
+b) Composition of the Board

 Election of Board members is substantially the province of the Shareholders in general meeting.
 However, subject thereto, the Company is committed to the following principles:

-- the Board is to comprise of persons with the appropriate skills, experience and attributes for the Company and its business; and - the principal criteria for the appointment of new Directors is their ability to add value to the Company and its business.
+- 1. the Board is to comprise persons with a blend of skills, experience and attributes appropriate for the Company and its businesses; and - the principal criteria for the appointment of new Directors are their ability to add value to the Company and its business.
 All incumbent Directors bring an independent judgement to bear in deliberations and the current representation is considered adequate given the stage of the Company's development.
-The names, qualifications and relevant experience of each Director are set out on page xx to xx.
+The names, qualifications and relevant experience of each Director will be set out in the Annual Reports of the Company.

-(c) Code of Conduct
+c) Code of Conduct

 As part of its commitment to recognising the legitimate expectations of stakeholders and promoting practices necessary to maintain confidence in the Company's integrity, the Company has an established Code of Conduct (the Code) to guide compliance with legal, ethical and other obligations to legitimate stakeholders and the responsibility and accountability required of the Company's personnel for reporting and investigating unethical practices or circumstances where there are breaches of the Code.

-These stakeholders include employees, clients, customers, government authorities, creditors and the community as whole.
-This Code governs all of the Company's commercial operations and the conduct of Directors, employees, consultants, contactors and all other people when they represent the Company.
+These stakeholders include employees, clients, customers, government authorities, creditors and the community as a whole.
+This Code governs all of the Company's commercial operations and the conduct of Directors, employees, consultants, contractors an all other people when they represent the Company.
 This Code also governs the responsibility and accountability required of the Company's personnel for reporting and investigating unethical practices.

-The Board, management and all employees of the Group are committed to implementing this Code and each individual is accountable for such compliance.
-A copy of the Code is given to all employees, contractors and relevant personnel, including directors, and is available on the Company's website (under "Corporate Governance").
+The Board, management and all employees of the Company are committed to implementing this Code and each individual is accountable for such compliance.
+A copy of the Code is given to all employees, contractors and relevant personnel, including directors.

-(d) Diversity Policy
+d) Diversity Policy